swattr/swattr/README.md

 bundle exec rspec spec
 ```

-## Bugs and feature requests

-Have a bug or a feature request?
-First read the [issue guidelines](https://github.com/swattr/swattr/blob/master/CONTRIBUTING.md#using-the-issue-tracker) and search for existing and closed issues.
-If your problem or idea is not addressed yet, [please open a new issue](https://github.com/swattr/swattr/issues/new).

 ## License

 Code released under the [MIT license](https://github.com/swattr/swattr/blob/master/MIT-LICENSE).

 ## Contributing

-Please read through our [contributing guidelines](https://github.com/swattr/swattr/blob/master/CONTRIBUTING.md).

 1. Fork it ( https://github.com/swattr/swattr/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)